 Carla: I’ve thought of doing so many times and am often encouraged to pursue it by others.
 Admittedly, I am not famous, a celebrity, or a dazzling public figure, but I have a wealth of anecdotal material and life experience to share with others.
 My problem is that there is not yet a fitting ending to my life story.

-Monika: Carla, thank you for the interview!
+Monika: Carla, thank you so much for taking the time to share your story with us!

 All the photos: courtesy of Carla Lewis.